Dynamic game difficulty balancing: Alleged use to shape player buying behaviour

-In 2020, a class-action lawsuit in the United States District Court for the Northern District of California accused game developer Electronic Arts of using its patented Dynamic Difficulty Adjustment technology in three of its EA Sports franchises — Madden NFL, FIFA, and NHL — across all games ranging back to the 2017 versions.
-The plaintiffs say that EA uses this technology to push players into purchasing more loot boxes in the form of Player Packs, saying that it effectively makes even high-stat players not play as well as they should.
+In 2020, a class-action lawsuit in the United States District Court for the Northern District of California accused game developer Electronic Arts of using its patented Dynamic Difficulty Adjustment technology in three of its EA Sports franchises—Madden NFL, FIFA, and NHL—across all games ranging back to the 2017 versions.
+The plaintiffs say that EA uses this technology to push players into purchasing more loot boxes as Player Packs, saying that it effectively makes even high-stat players not play as well as they should.

 The suit also notes that EA uses this technology without disclosing it to players, noting that EA has denied its use in the past in multiple games mentioned in the suit.
 When asked for comment on the allegations, EA called the claims "baseless" and that they "misrepresent our games."
 The plaintiffs voluntarily dismissed the lawsuit in 2021.